AckerlyXu/heima/articles/azure-resource-manager/resource-manager-supported-services.md

 When deploying your resources, you also need to know which regions support those resources and which API versions are available for the resources.
 The section [Supported regions](#supported-regions) shows you how to find out which regions work for your subscription and resources.
 The section [Supported API versions](#supported-api-versions) shows you how to determine which API versions you can use.

-To see which services are supported in the Azure portal preview and Classic Management Portal, see [Azure portal preview availability chart](https://azure.microsoft.com/features/azure-portal/availability/).
+To see which services are supported in the Azure portal preview and Classic Management Portal, see [Azure portal availability chart](/support/service-dashboard/).
 To see which services support moving resources, see [Move resources to new resource group or subscription](./resource-group-move-resources.md).

 The following tables list which Microsoft services support deployment and management through Resource Manager and which do not.
 There are also many third-party resource providers that support Resource Manager.
 You learn how to see all the resource providers in the [Resource providers and types](#resource-providers-and-types) section.